VeselinBPavlov/studioto.bg/README.md

      ```
      dotnet build
      ```
-  4. Once the front end has started, within the `Northwind.WebUI` directory, launch the back end by running:
+  4. In the `Studio.User.WebUI` directory, launch the back end by running:
      ```
      dotnet run
      ```
   5. Launch in your browser.
   6. First registered user will be with role "Administrator".
 Any other user will be with role "User".